-Wanting to see more of New England, I recently spent three days biking from Boston to Provincetown, at the end of Cape Cod.
-Jennifer and James helped ferry me to start/end points for each day from our place in Boston (we’re skipping avoidable hotels due to covid), and spending some time at the beach during my rides.
+Wanting to see more of New England, I recently spent three days biking from Boston to Plymouth to Provincetown, at the end of Cape Cod.
+Jennifer and James helped ferry me to start/end points for each day from our place in the Boston area (we’re skipping avoidable hotels due to covid), and spending some time at the beach during my rides.
 I thought I’d write up some pictures and thoughts about that trip.

 The three (roughly 3-4 hour each) segments that I rode were:

 - Brewster to Race Point Beach, Provincetown – 43 miles